RobertAhlin/emx/README.md

 To test it I added this line to print the results to the browser:<br> `{{ event.event_date }} | {{ today }}`<br>
 in the browser it showed: "Nov.
 8, 2023 | 2023-11-09"<br>
 I understood that the format was not same of the two dates.
 The solution that finally worked is:<br> `{% if event.event_date|date:"Y-m-d" >= today %}`<br>
-But when I added more events I discovered that the "for event in event_list" loop generated empty entries rather than remove them.
+But when I added more events, I discovered that the "for event in event_list" loop generated empty entries rather than remove them.
 Here I got the help from ChatGPT that came up with the solution to filter it out in the view before passing the data to the template.<br>
 def get_queryset(self):<br>
         today = timezone.now().date()<br>
         return Event.objects.filter(status=1, event_date__gte=today).order_by('event_date')<br><br>